decentralized-identity/didcomm.org/gossyp/README.md

 Great!
 ```

 Bob needs to use a `gossyp/1.0/sync` message to distribute this post as an event in the transcript.
-We'll describe how that's done eventually &mdash; but for now, let's imagine that he loses his internet connectivity just then, and is unable to contact either of them.
+We'll describe how that's done eventually &mdash; but for now, let's imagine that he loses his internet connectivity just as he finishes writing, and is unable to contact either Alice or Carol.
 The connectivity of our graph is not improving...
 Bob shrugs his shoulders and goes on to other work; it's a temporary problem for computers to solve.
 Meanwhile, the `sync` message containing this post could remain in his outbox, or it could be discarded, *as long as Bob retains the full topic transcript that includes his new event.*

-To demonstrate gossyp features more clearly, let's assume Bob doesn't have any outbox mechanism, so he simply gives up on delivery and discards his message.
+To demonstrate gossyp features more clearly, let's assume Bob doesn't have any outbox mechanism, so he simply gives up on delivery and discards his message &mdash; but NOT his transcript update.
+His post is part of the group chat, as far as he's concerned...

-Gossyp does not dictate how transcripts are stored internally, but Bob's transcript history MUST contain all the events for topic `5937004527`.
+Gossyp does not dictate how transcripts are stored internally, but the transcript history that Bob MUST retain MUST contain all the events for topic `5937004527`.
 It might simply capture attachment structures (suppressing "id" fields that are now useless), looking something like this:

 ```jsonc
 [